 “Food for all” is the last bucket.
 “How are we changing the rules of the game?
 How are we changing the system so that fewer people are ending up hungry in the first place?
 In our ideal world, no one needs food assistance.”

-Clearly, Susannah has embraced the ideas that we both need to give a fish and teach how to fish, and she’s figured out how to do both.
+Clearly, Susannah has embraced the ideas that nonprofits, philanthropy, and government both need to give a fish and teach how to fish, and she’s figured out how to do both.

 Of the many different parts to our conversation, the one that stuck out to me the most was her description of “a fundamental shift in our understanding of our work” from the old emphasis on how much food could be distributed to “the ways in which that food was distributed.”
 It concentrates on the way she works with the people she serves, beginning with “filling the plates”—which challenges much of the conventional wisdom about what food banks do generally and that I think offers us some very valuable insights.